miguel-guerrero/slingshot/README.md

 - g2p and trip are both command-line executables and modules that can be imported from python

+# BUGS

+This code is in Alpha testing and API and command line tool arguments are subject to change.
+Please report any bugs along with input file and command line used to allow its reproduction to: miguel.a.guerrero at gmail.com

+Suggestions for improvement are most welcomed

 # DEPENDENCIES

 - **iverilog**: Icarus Verilog is an open source simulator is used to compile and simulate